 Variable Capacitance Pressure Gauge is a Capacitive transducer since it changes the capacitance on account of change in pressure.

 2. Primary and Secondary Transducers

-This is second type of classification of transducer.
+This is the second type of classification of a transducer.
 To understand the difference between primary and secondary transducer, take the example of measurement of pressure using Bourdon tube and L.V.D.T (Linear Variable Differential Transformer).
 The basic assembly is shown below.

 Here, Bourdon tube is called as Primary Transducer and L.V.D.T. is called as Secondary Transducer.

 3. Passive and Active Transducer

 This is the third type of classification of a transducer.